GlPortal/specification/mechanics.md

 # Mechanics
 ## Teleportation
-## Remote Controll Robots
+## Remote Control Robots
-You controll the robot first person.
+You control the robot first person.
 It can fit through places the player can't and it can be used to step on to reach high places.
 ## Circuits
 ## Double Jump
 ## Wall Running